-Andrzej Wilk1, Mikołaj Bartłomiejczyk1, Jacek Skibicki1, Leszek Jarzębowicz1, Dariusz R. Karkosiński1, Łukasz Hupka1, Jan Hupka2, Paweł Kaczmarek3, Natalia Karkosińska-Brzozowska4
+Andrzej WILK®, Mikołaj BARTŁOMIEJCZYK®, Jacek SKIBICKI®, Leszek JARZĘBOWICZ®, Dariusz R. KARKOSI SKI, Łukasz HUPKA, Jan HUPKA, Paweł KACZMAREK, and Natalia KARKOSIŃSKA-BRZOZOWSKA ©

-1 Gdańsk University of Technology, Faculty of Electrical and Control Engineering 2 Gdańsk University of Technology, Faculty of Chemistry 3 Pomorskie Przedsiębiorstwo Mechaniczno-Torowe sp. z o.o.
-4 Gdańsk University of Technology, Faculty of Civil and Environmental Engineering
+Gdańsk University of Technology, Faculty of Electrical and Control Engineering, Gdańsk, Poland

+Gdańsk University of Technology, Faculty of Chemistry, Gdańsk, Poland

+Pomorskie Przedsiębiorstwo Mechaniczno-Torowe Sp. z o.o.

+Gdańsk University of Technology, Faculty of Civil and Environmental Engineering, Gdańsk, Poland

 Abstract.
 The paper presents the processing and analysis of the recorded trolleybus data using the LINQ (Language Integrated Query) software technology.
-The trolleybus data acquisition system collects a huge amount of electromechanical data in real time during the vehicle operation.
+The trolleybus data acquisition system collects a huge amount of electromechanical data in real time during vehicle operation.
 These data are used for the analysis in post-processing mode.
-In this paper, the data processing has been performed to assess the technical condition of trolleybus batteries.
-Selected standard query operators of the LINQ technology have been implemented in the Windows Presentation Foundation (WPF) application to process the data and to determine the charge and energy stored in the battery.
-The LINQ technology has been proven to be useful for analysing large amounts of data recorded from trolleybuses.
+In this paper, data processing was performed to assess the technical condition of trolleybus batteries.
+Selected standard query operators of the LINQ technology were implemented in the Windows Presentation Foundation (WPF) application to process the data and to determine the charge and energy stored in the battery.
+The LINQ technology proved to be useful for analyzing large amounts of data recorded from trolleybuses.

-Key words: trolleybuses; traction batteries; exploitation and maintaining
+Keywords: trolleybuses; traction batteries; exploitation and maintaining.